Nafiasidd/Econometrics-Regression-Diagnostics-and-Model-Specification/README.md

 The analysis created the following variables:

--Inflation rate — calculated from changes in the Consumer Price Index.
+- Inflation rate — calculated from changes in the Consumer Price Index.
--M2 growth rate — calculated from changes in the M2 Money Stock.
+- M2 growth rate — calculated from changes in the M2 Money Stock.

 The final regression dataset includes:

--Inflation
+- Inflation
--Unemployment rate
+- Unemployment rate
--Federal Funds Rate
+- Federal Funds Rate
--M2 growth rate
+- M2 growth rate

 ## Analysis

 The project was conducted using the following steps:

--Import and inspect the datasets.
+- Import and inspect the datasets.
--Merge the datasets using the observation date.
+- Merge the datasets using the observation date.
--Create the monthly inflation rate.
+- Create the monthly inflation rate.
--Create the monthly M2 growth rate.
+- Create the monthly M2 growth rate.
--Prepare the final regression dataset.
+- Prepare the final regression dataset.
--Estimate an OLS regression model.
+- Estimate an OLS regression model.
--Conduct regression diagnostic tests.
+- Conduct regression diagnostic tests.
--Examine residual normality.
+- Examine residual normality.
--Apply Newey-West robust standard errors.
+- Apply Newey-West robust standard errors.
--Generate diagnostic plots.
+- Generate diagnostic plots.

 ## Regression Model

 The OLS regression model examines inflation as a function of:

--Unemployment rate
+- Unemployment rate
--Federal Funds Rate
+- Federal Funds Rate
--M2 growth rate
+- M2 growth rate

 The model was estimated using Ordinary Least Squares (OLS).